tubalmartin/riloadr/README.md

 As you can see the flexibility is huge.
 You can configure as many breakpoints or size ranges as you need and you can assign the name you prefer to each breakpoint.
 As you may already deduced, each breakpoint name needs to have its counterpart HTML `data-{name}` attribute on each image of a group.
-When Riloadr parses your `media` it mimics CSS behavior: First Riloadr computes the browser's viewport width in CSS pixels and then traverses your breakpoints to find out the appropiate image size to load.
+When Riloadr parses your `media` it mimics CSS behavior: First Riloadr computes the browser's viewport width in CSS pixels, then traverses your breakpoints to find out the appropiate image size to load and makes use of your breakpoint names to get the correct `src` (image url) and load the image.

 ### onerror (*Function* | Optional)
 Callback function that will be called if an image fails to load.